 Education, public information campaigns, organizing, scientific investigation, collaboration with like-minded organizations, research and policy development are all elements of our strategy.
-Our primary current project is to re-direct the mainstream climate conversation from an almost exclusive concern with atmospheric carbon to encompass the entire carbon and water cycles and the regenerative role of biology.
+An essential element of this effort is to re-direct the mainstream climate conversation from an almost exclusive concern with atmospheric carbon to encompass the entire carbon and water cycles and the regenerative role of biology.

-Because climate science traces its development to the fields of physics and chemistry, our understanding of climate change has not generally included the impact of biology and ecology on the geophysical world.
+Because climate science traces its early development to the fields of physics and chemistry, our understanding of climate change has not generally included the impact of biology and ecology on the geophysical world.
 In fact, there has been little understanding in the mainstream climate community of the biosphere as a driver of climate change.
 When considered at all, life on earth is regarded as a victim of extreme geophysical events over which it has little control.
-The impact of the biosphere on the course of global warming is virtually invisible.
+The powerful impact of the biosphere on the course of global warming is virtually invisible.